Who We Are

 In the early 2000s and for almost a decade Nicole worked with FITZ & CO in New York City, becoming the inaugural Director of VIP and Sponsor Relations.
 While there, she conceived and realized more than 200 art-based experiences.
 She effectively connected individual collectors, museum trustees, collecting groups, and other key global constituencies for such high-level clients as Art + Auction, ArtReview, Art Basel and Art Basel Miami Beach where she led U.S. VIP and Sponsor Relations, Art Dealers Association of America, Brant Publications, Fondation Beyeler, the Hugo Boss Prize, Madison Square Park Conservancy, MCA Denver, RFR Lever House Collection, Saatchi & Saatchi, Sharjah Biennial, Starn Studio, the Association of Professional Art Advisors, the Brant Foundation Art Study Center, The Glass House, Watermill Center, and Walker Art Center, among others.
 Additionally, she activated sponsorships for numerous high-level brands including AXA Art Insurance Corporation, Cartier, NetJets, and UBS.

 Nicole has spoken about her work at the inaugural Art World Conference, Christie's Education and Fordham University all in New York City, RAISE: The Event Fundraising Conference in Chicago and Women In Development in Boston, among others, and has been featured in numerous publications.

 In addition to her audience development work, she has maintained an artistic practice for more than 20 years.
-She graduated from Fordham University in New York City with a degree in Art History and Studio Arts.
+She graduated from Fordham University in New York City.

 Photography: Portrait of Karen and Nicole by © Kathy Tarantola Photography